ritzredemption/LidarSim/README.md

 - **Ring index**, identifying which vertical channel produced each point, the same way a real driver reports it
-- **Per-point timing** within the frame, which is what makes motion distortion reproducible — a rotating sensor samples different directions at different instants
+- **Per-point timing** within the frame, which is what makes motion distortion reproducible, since a rotating sensor samples different directions at different instants
 - **Semantic labels** for vehicles and pedestrians, so exports are usable as annotated data without a separate labelling pass